cvra/goldorak/Setup.md

-# Project Goldorak

-## Setup of the Beaglebone black
+# Setup of the Beaglebone black

 ### Ubuntu & Xenomai